konveyor-ecosystem/coolstore/src/main/java/com/redhat/coolstore/utils/StartupListener.java.llm_result.md

 ## Reasoning

-1. **Understanding the Java EE code**: The given Java EE code is a simple `ApplicationLifecycleListener` that logs a message when the application starts and stops.
-It uses Weblogic-specific annotations and classes, which are not compatible with Quarkus.
+1. **Understanding the Java EE code**: The given Java EE code is a simple `ApplicationLifecycleListener` for WebLogic server which listens for `postStart` and `preStop` events of the application.
+It uses a logger to print a message for each event.

-2. **Removing Weblogic-specific dependencies**: Since Quarkus does not support Weblogic, we need to remove the Weblogic-specific dependencies and replace them with Quarkus-compatible ones.
-In this case, we will replace `weblogic.application.ApplicationLifecycleEvent` and `weblogic.application.ApplicationLifecycleListener` with `io.quarkus.runtime.ShutdownEvent` and `io.quarkus.runtime.StartupEvent` respectively.

-3. **Replacing `javax.inject` with `jakarta.inject`**: The `javax.inject` package is used in Java EE for dependency injection.
-However, Quarkus uses the `jakarta.inject` package.
-Therefore, we need to replace the `javax.inject.Inject` import statement with `jakarta.inject.Inject`.

-4. **Implementing a Quarkus-compatible listener**: We will implement a `io.quarkus.runtime.ShutdownEvent` and `io.quarkus.runtime.StartupEvent` listener that logs a message when the application starts and stops.
+2. **Identifying the issue**: The issue identified is to replace the `javax.inject` import statement with `jakarta.inject`.
+This change is required because Quarkus uses the `jakarta` namespace for its classes and packages, instead of the `javax` namespace used in Java EE.

+3. **Understanding the impact**: This change will impact the import statement and the annotation used for injecting the logger.
+The `javax.inject.Inject` annotation will be replaced with `jakarta.inject.Inject`.

+4. **Checking for external dependencies**: There are no external dependencies in the given code.
+Therefore, there is no need to update the `pom.xml` file.

+5. **Checking for impacts to imports**: The only import statement in the given code is the one that needs to be updated.
+Therefore, there are no other impacts to imports.

 ## Updated File